Philippe Sands: Writing, theatre and film

 Sands' book East West Street: On the Origins of Genocide and Crimes against Humanity (2016) has been translated into twenty languages.
-It formed the basis for the documentary My Nazi Legacy: What Our Fathers Did.
+It formed the basis for the documentary What Our Fathers Did: A Nazi Legacy.
 The film is directed by David Evans and premiered in April 2015 at the Tribeca Film Festival.
 It was released in the US on 6 November 2015 and in the UK on 20 November 2015.

-Sands wrote the script and appears in the film alongside two sons of prominent Nazi officials, Niklas Frank (the son of Hans Frank, the Governor-General of occupied Poland) and Horst von Wächter (the son of Otto Wächter, the Governor of Kraków in Poland and Galicia in Ukraine).
-The documentary, which explores the relationship between the two sons and their fathers, won the Yad Vashem Chairman's Award at the Jerusalem Film Festival and was nominated Best Documentary at the Stockholm Film Festival and at the Evening Standard British Film Awards.
+Sands wrote the script and appears in the film alongside two sons of prominent Nazi officials, Niklas Frank (son of Hans Frank, the Governor-General of occupied Poland) and Horst von Wächter (son of Otto Wächter, the Governor of Kraków in Poland and Galicia in Ukraine).
+The documentary, which explores the relationship between the sons and their fathers, won the Yad Vashem Chairman's Award at the Jerusalem Film Festival and was nominated in the Best Documentary category at the Stockholm Film Festival and at the Evening Standard British Film Awards.

-In 2018, Sands wrote and presented the BBC Radio 4 documentary Intrigue: The Ratline about the disappearance of senior Nazi Otto Wächter, investigating the "ratlines" by which he escaped justice.
+In 2018, Sands wrote and presented the BBC Radio 4 documentary Intrigue: The Ratline, about the disappearance of senior Nazi Otto Wächter, investigating the "ratlines" by which he escaped justice.
 Sands has since published a book on this topic.

-In 2019, he published an Introduction to Franz Kafka's The Trial.
+In 2001, Sands published an Introduction to Franz Kafka's The Trial.

-In 2020, he published The Ratline: Love, Lies and Justice on the Trail of a Nazi Fugitive.
+In 2020, Sands published The Ratline: Love, Lies and Justice on the Trail of a Nazi Fugitive.

-In 2022, he published The Last Colony: A Tale of Exile, Justice and Britain's Colonial Legacy about Chagos.
+In 2022, he published The Last Colony: A Tale of Exile, Justice and Britain's Colonial Legacy about Chagos, where "a secret decision was taken to offer the US a base at Diego Garcia ... create a new colony (the 'British Indian Ocean Territory') and deport the entire local population."
+As summarised by The Observer: "The Chagossians were forced from their archipelago in the Indian Ocean in the 1970s, and Britain still refuses to hand it back.
+Human rights lawyer Philippe Sands relates the wider tragedy of the scandal with nerve and precision."

+In May 2024, Sands joined the pianist Emanuel Ax, who was born in Lviv, for a performance at the Philharmonie de Paris entitled 'Justice, words, music: five moments'.
+This formed part of a series of events for which the Philharmonie invites figures from the artistic world and the world of ideas to take a look at music and to question the meaning of listening in order to approach ethical, political and social questions in a new light.

-Sands served for a number of years on the Board of the Tricycle Theatre and in 2018 was appointed President of English PEN (having served on the Board since January 2013).
-He is a member of the Board of the Hay Festival of Arts and Literature, and his interviews at Hay have included Julian Assange (2011); Vanessa Redgrave (2011); Keir Starmer (2013); John Le Carré (2013); Lord Justice Leveson (2014) and Tippi Hedren (2016).
+Sands served for a number of years on the Board of the Tricycle Theatre.
+He was President of English PEN from February 2018 to April 2023 (having served on the Board since January 2013).
+From 2018 to December 2024, he was a member of the Board of the Hay Festival of Arts and Literature, and his interviewees at Hay have included Julian Assange (2011); Vanessa Redgrave (2011); Keir Starmer (2013); John le Carré (2013); Lord Justice Leveson (2014) and Tippi Hedren (2016).